Account

 Stop mail thieves from spoiling your holiday fun this season

 Whether it’s an ugly holiday sweater you’ll probably never wear (except when mom’s in town) or a precious family heirloom, holiday gifts are always special in their own way.
 It can be particularly distressing when packages or letters go missing any time of the year.
 Make sure you take proper precautions to protect your mail from theft and follow the right procedures if you fall victim to this crime.
-Be sure to ask a lawyer if you have legal questions about mail and identity theft.
+Be sure to check with a Rocket Legal Pro if you have legal questions about mail and identity theft.

 This article contains general legal information and does not contain legal advice.
 Rocket Lawyer is not a law firm or a substitute for an attorney or law firm.
 The law is complex and changes often.
 For legal advice, please ask a lawyer.